Rubus sierrae

+Rubus sierrae is a rare Mexican species of bramble.
+The plant has trifoliate leaves and solitary flowers.
+It is unusual in the genus in having distinctive serrate sepals.
+The species is named in memory of Dionisia Sierra Cruz (1985–87) of the village of Nabogame.

-Rubus sierrae is a small Mexican species of shrub in the genus Rubus, family Rosaceae.
-It is known from a single collection from near the village of Nabogame, Chihuahua, Mexico, in the Sierra Madre Occidental approximately 18 km northwest of Yepachic.
+It is known from a single collection near Nabogame, Chihuahua, in the Sierra Madre Occidental approximately 18 km northwest of Yepachic.
 The specimen was collected in riparian forest dominated by Acer grandidentatum Nutt. and Cupressus lusitanica.

-Rubus sierrae has ternate leaves and solitary flowers.
-It is unusual in the genus in having distinctive serrate sepals.
-It is named in memory of Dionisia Sierra Cruz (1985–87), of Nabogame.